 As we continue to try and offer an improved user experience, technology keeps changing.
 Sometimes this causes problems for broadcasters, and a good example is the move to surround audio.
 Ideally all content is produced in both stereo and surround sound versions so that the customer can select the appropriate source for their viewing/listening environment.
 But older content is probably only available in stereo, yet the surround must still be provided.
 If you have access to the original master audio, and can afford edit suite time, you can create the surround audio in high quality.
 Usually though, you don’t have access to the master, and only have the released stereo soundtrack.
 In any case, apart from particularly high value material, time in edit is likely to be prohibitively expensive, meaning another solution is required.
 Enter eNGINE with our Upmix module.
 Find out more

-Playout centres normally need a common track layout but content can be supplied in different formats and sometimes it is a challenge to manipulate the track layout to suit your needs.
-Our track mapping options is the perfect solution.
+Playout centres normally need a common channel layout but content can be supplied in different formats and sometimes it is a challenge to manipulate the layout to suit your needs.
+Our channel mapping option is the perfect solution.
 Find out more

 In multi-language broadcast, media files are often supplied, with a separate WAV containing a required language track.
 The challenge is to insert the audio from the WAV directly in to the media file so that the playout system doesn’t need to be modified.
 With eNGINE, this is very simple.
 Find out more